Speaker on economic trends and award winning author of Crossroads: The Great American Experiment.

 Europe’s leading futurist.
 Speaker on global political economy, commentator for The Independent.

 Hamish McRae is one of Europe's foremost speakers on global future trends in economics, business and society.
 He is Associate Editor of The Independent Newspaper in London and Principal Economic Commentator for The Independent and The Independent on Sunday and a columnist for the London Evening Standard.
-He is the author of the acclaimed work on the future, The World in 2020: Power, Culture and Prosperity.
+He is the author of the acclaimed work on the future, The World in 2020: Power, Culture and Prosperity, which was long-listed for the Business Book of the Year at the FT/Goldman Sachs Awards in New York in 2010.
 Following its publication he became a sought-after speaker on trends in the economy, technology and business.

 As a speaker, Hamish is in demand around the world for his lucid insights into the forces such as technology, demography, globalisation, natural resources, and government policies shape the economy and influence business strategy.
 He examines likely future scenarios for business, government and society.